Skip to content

 • Thread limit: 1

-• Media support: cover, screenshot, marquee
+• Media support: cover, marquee, screenshot

-• Example use: Skyscraper -p amiga -s openretro
+Skyscraper -p amiga -s openretro

 If you're looking to scrape the Amiga RetroPlay LHA files, there's no better way to do this than using the openretro module.
 It is by far the best WHDLoad Amiga database on the internet when it comes to data scraping, and maybe even the best Amiga game info database overall.